 Nope!
 We do have students who come through with coding experience and Computer Science backgrounds.
 However, we also have students who are really successful without having prior technical experience!
-That is why we have the admissions process that we do - to be sure our program is a good fit for you.
-We want to be sure you’re set up for success!
-To further ensure that, after acceptance students complete about 30 hours of pre-work to prepare you for the technical part of the program.
+That is why we have the admissions process that we do – to be sure our program is a good fit for you.
+To further ensure that you’ll be successful, accepted applicants complete about 30 hours of pre-work to prepare for the program.

-No. Both of our programs are full-time and in-person.
+No. Both of our programs are full-time.
 We believe learning a new skill in an immersive, full-time environment is the most effective way to jump into a new career.
 Both software development and data science are challenging topics, and to be successful, you’ll need a brain that’s not exhausted from a long day at work.
-Part-time options simply aren’t as effective as our full-time programs, which asks students to turn their learning into a full-time job.
+Part-time options simply aren’t as effective as our full-time programs, which ask students to turn their learning into a full-time job.

 Data Science is a method of drawing insights from data using math, statistics, programming, and business expertise.
 It usually involves big data sets and automation using machine learning.

-After applying online, be on the lookout for an email with the subject line “Codeup Admissions: Next steps”.
-After working through the admissions process, you’ll receive a phone call from an Admissions Manager letting you know if you’ve been accepted.
-If at any point you’re not sure of your application status, please don’t hesitate to reach out to email@example.com!
+After applying online, be on the lookout for an email with next steps.
+After working through the admissions process, where we very carefully assess each candidate, you’ll receive a phone call from an Admissions Manager letting you know if you’ve been accepted.
+If at any point you’re not sure of your application status, please don’t hesitate to reach out to firstname.lastname@example.org!